This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 Typically a fertilized egg will implant on the endometrium, aka the inner lining of the uterus.
 In the case of an ectopic pregnancy, the embryo actually implants outside of the uterine wall.

-Sometimes called tubal pregnancies (as they typically occur in the fallopian tubes), implantation can also happen in the abdomen, the cervix, or an ovary.
+They are sometimes called tubal pregnancies, since they most commonly occur in the fallopian tubes.
+However, implantation can also happen in the abdomen, the cervix, or an ovary.

 Signs of an Ectopic Pregnancy